 - Measures for increasing the percentage of your supply chain that can be shown to comply with modern slavery requirements

 Of course, any metric has to be rigorous to be convincing.
 And as social value matures as a concept, norms around “what counts” (and how it should be counted) are developing.
 The Social Value Model moved the conversation forwards a long way, but it still operates at a very high level and is aimed – first and foremost – at setting rules for contracting authorities.
 The Impact Evaluation Standard (IES) is the most comprehensive and rigorous framework for bidders to evaluate social value:

-- It includes predetermined metrics for 109 different activities
+- It includes predetermined metrics for over 120 different activities

 - These are closely aligned with but elaborate upon the 52 metrics referred to in the Social Value Model

-- The IES assigns Proxy Values to all of its metrics, enabling companies to ascribe pound values to their social value outcomes
+- The Impact Evaluation Standard assigns proxy values to all of its metrics, enabling companies to ascribe pound values to their social value outcomes

-Adopting a consistent, clear, and credible framework like The IES for measuring and assessing your social value work can make a significant difference to how your bids are received.
+Adopting a consistent, clear, and credible framework like The Impact Evaluation Standard for measuring and assessing your social value work can make a significant difference to how your bids are received.

 How should you collect and report on Social Value data?

-At Thrive, we use The IES as the underpinning of our social value software module.
+At Thrive, we use The Impact Evaluation Standard as the underpinning of our social value software module.
 Indeed, we founded it and we’re involved in their benchmarking activities.
 But there’s more to success with social value than just metrics, and at Thrive we can also help you with: